Montana-Media-Arts/webDesignFall2024/_docs/topic-10/09-find-fonts/08-page.md

 <div class="divider-heading"></div>

 Many developers will move the font import statements into their own CSS file, `fonts.css`.
-These allows the main CSS file to be cleaner in appearance.
+These allow the main CSS file to appear cleaner.

 <div style="display: inline-block; width: 100%;">
 <p><img src="../img/directory-fonts-style.jpg" style="float: right; width: 350px; margin: 10px 0 10px 10px; border: none" />If you plan on doing a lot with fonts, you should have a separate <code>fonts.css</code> in your <code>/css</code> directory, to separate site styling from font styling.</p>